dltcafe/phonendo_reader/README.md

 Library crate to manage Bluetooth operations.

-### server
+### emulator

-Binary crate that serves a Bluetooth GATT server.
+Binary crate that serves a Bluetooth GATT server or connects to a Bluetooth GATT server.

-To run it: `APP=AplicationName cargo run -p server`.
+To run it: `APP=AplicationName APP_MODE=<server,client> cargo run -p emulator`.

-Note that this is a **WIP**, so right now the only available apps are ['PingPong'].

-### client

-Binary crate that connects to our Bluetooth GATT server.

-To run it: `APP=ApplicationName cargo run -p client`.

 Note that this is a **WIP**, so right now the only available apps are ['PingPong'].